BTC, ETH, USDT

 These three digital assets serve vastly different purposes: Bitcoin is used as digital gold, Ethereum is the backbone of decentralized applications, and Tether is a so-called ‘stablecoin’ that anchors crypto volatility.

-Whether you are looking to invest or just want to avoid KYC identification on gambling sites by using cryptocurrencies, our article aims to arm you with the insights needed to navigate the fast-evolving crypto-world.
+Whether you are looking to invest or just want to avoid KYC verification on gambling sites by using cryptocurrencies, our article aims to arm you with the insights needed to navigate the fast-evolving crypto world.

 Bitcoin, launched in 2009 by an unknown person or group under the pseudonym Satoshi Nakamoto, is the first cryptocurrency to solve the double-spending problem through blockchain technology.

-In digital currency systems, double-spending was a huge problem as the same unit of currency could be spent more than once.
+In digital currency systems, double-spending was a massive problem as the same unit of currency could be spent more than once.
 Blockchain technology solved this issue through decentralization, consensus mechanisms, and cryptographic verification.

-Designed to be a peer-to-peer electronic cash system, Bitcoin’s price surge led it to be a kind of store of value, often dubbed as ‘digital gold’.
+Designed to be a peer-to-peer electronic cash system, Bitcoin’s price surge made it a form of store of value, often dubbed ‘digital gold’.

 Bitcoin’s rising price is mostly due to its fixed supply.
 The cryptocurrency is capped at 21 million coins, with 19.84 million in current circulation as of April 2025.
 Bitcoin’s scarcity is similar to that of precious metals, and it drives its value proposition.

 Another driving force behind Bitcoin’s price is the so-called ‘halving events’.
-The coin’s mining rewards are cut in half every four years, which reduces new supply, and usually triggers bullish (upward trending) runs on the market.
+The coin’s mining rewards are cut in half every 4 years, which reduces new supply and usually triggers bullish (upward-trending) runs in the market.

-An important characteristic of Bitcoin that contributed to its popularity is that it is completely decentralized.
-Its complete decentralization means that no single legal entity controls the currency, which makes it resistant to possible government interference, such as arbitrary inflation.
+An important characteristic of Bitcoin that contributed to its popularity is its complete decentralization.
+Its complete decentralization means no single legal entity controls the currency, making it resistant to government interference, such as arbitrary inflation.
 This cannot be said of traditional ‘fiat currencies’, which are government-issued and are not backed by precious metal, so they can be inflated at will.

-These factors led not only private persons, but quite a few companies to invest in Bitcoin too, as a treasury reserve asset.
-MicroStrategy Inc., an American development company in the business intelligence industry, holds more than 500,000 BTC (more than $42 billion) as of April 2025.
+These factors led not only private individuals but also many companies to invest in Bitcoin as a treasury reserve asset.
+MicroStrategy Inc., an American software company in the business intelligence industry, holds more than 500,000 BTC (worth more than $42 billion) as of April 2025.

-Despite Bitcoin’s huge success so far, the pioneering cryptocurrency faces several challenges and criticism.
+Despite Bitcoin’s huge success so far, the pioneering cryptocurrency faces several challenges and criticisms.

-The most commonly repeated argument against Bitcoin is that it has scalability issues: the cryptocurrency’s network can only process around 7 transactions per second, which makes it far slower than Visa, which can process 24,000 transactions per second.
+The most commonly repeated argument against Bitcoin is that it has scalability issues: the cryptocurrency’s network can process only around 7 transactions per second, which is far slower than Visa’s 24,000 transactions per second.
 There are solutions underway for this problem, for example, the Lightning Network, which aims to enable fast, cheap, and scalable transactions by moving most Bitcoin payments off the main blockchain.
 While this technology might be promising, it is still very much underutilized.

-Another big argument against Bitcoin is about its sustainability.
-Bitcoin mining consumes around ~150 TWh of energy every year, which is more than some small countries’ energy consumption.
+Another major argument against Bitcoin concerns its sustainability.
+Bitcoin mining consumes around 150 TWh of energy per year, more than the total energy consumption of some small countries.
 Mining with renewable energy is on the rise, though: some estimates suggest that more than half of Bitcoin mining is green already.

-Bitcoin also might face regulatory pressure in the future, because governments fear its potential use for tax evasion and illicit transactions.
+Bitcoin might also face regulatory pressure in the future, as governments fear its potential for tax evasion and illicit transactions.
 In 2021, Bitcoin experienced a temporary hashrate drop (a reduction in the network’s total computational power) because the Chinese government issued a mining ban.

 At the end of 2024, the price of a single Bitcoin reached $100,000, and even though the price fell in February 2025, the currency’s institutional adoption is still on the rise.
 It seems that Bitcoin might be a long-term store of value competing with gold, and could also be used to hedge against inflation amid global economic instability.

 Ethereum launched in 2015, six years after Bitcoin introduced blockchain technology to the world.
-While Bitcoin’s blockchain was mainly designed for peer-to-peer payments, Ethereum’s inventor, Vitalik Buterin, and his team wanted to expand the blockchain’s utility by allowing smart contract functionality.
+While Bitcoin’s blockchain was primarily designed for peer-to-peer payments, Ethereum’s inventor, Vitalik Buterin, and his team sought to expand its utility by enabling smart contract functionality.

 Smart contracts are programmable, self-executing agreements that run when certain conditions are met.
-These contracts enable decentralized applications (dApps) that operate without any intermediaries like banks or tech companies.
+These contracts enable decentralized applications (dApps) to operate without intermediaries such as banks or tech companies.

 Ethereum’s Innovations

-While Bitcoin is ‘just’ digital money on a blockchain, Ethereum’s blockchain is programmable, which opened the door for groundbreaking innovations in the world of cryptos.
+While Bitcoin is ‘just’ digital money on a blockchain, Ethereum’s blockchain is programmable, opening the door to groundbreaking innovations in the world of cryptos.

 EVM

-The heart of these innovations is the Ethereum Virtual Machine (EVM), which is a decentralized computer that powers the cryptocurrency itself.
+The heart of these innovations is the Ethereum Virtual Machine (EVM), a decentralized computer that powers the cryptocurrency.
 This EVM executes the smart contracts by processing transactions in a secure environment.

-The EVM is Turing-complete, which means that it can perform any computation if it has enough resources.
-This makes it very flexible for developers who can write code and develop dApps without needing to trust each other or a central authority, because trust is placed in decentralized consensus mechanisms.
+The EVM is Turing-complete, meaning it can perform any computation if given enough resources.
+This makes it very flexible for developers to write code and build dApps without needing to trust each other or a central authority, since trust is built on decentralized consensus mechanisms.
 The EVM powers DeFi, NFTs, and DAOs.

 DeFi